julietday422/Covid_Politics_Opentable_Forecasting/README.md

 This analysis used data published by OpenTable to compare the number of restaurant reservations in 6 cities: Phoenix, Arizona (R); Miami, Florida (R); Dallas, Texas (R); New York City (D); Los Angeles, California (D); New Orleans, Louisiana (D).

-### Negative Average Change in Reservations Since 2019
+### Negative Average % Change in Reservations Since 2019

 ![average_ _change](https://user-images.githubusercontent.com/100893109/178285999-c4ac46df-57aa-49af-b097-68d19af073a8.png)

 As shown in this graph, the three Democratic cities, New York, Los Angeles, and New Orleans, have been hit significantly harder, with a 46%-65% average decrease in reservations, compared to the three Republican cities, Dallas, Phoenix, and Miami which only had a 7%-28% decrease.

+### Average % Change in Reservations in 2022

+Looking at just 2022, the six cities have the same order of average % change, with NYC having the most significant decrease.
+However, Miami and Phoenix have a positive difference in reservations in 2022 from the 2019 baseline, and Dallas has a much smaller average loss.
+The three Democratic cities still have a significant decrease in the number of reservations, however, throughout 2022, it is 19%-46% as opposed to 46%-65% over the entire 2.5 years since Covid began.

 ### Total Number of Reservations for Each Percent Change Since 2019: